 The Excel CHAR function returns a character when given a valid character code.
 CHAR can be used to specify characters that are hard to enter in a formula.
 For example, CHAR(10) returns a line break, and can be used to add a line break to text in...

-In this video, we demo how to join different values together in one cell with line breaks.
-Also includes a clever way to add spaces and commas without using double quotes.
+In this video we demo how to join different values together in one cell with line breaks.
+This also includes a clever way to add spaces and commas without using double quotes.

 Excel Formula Training